 A lesson that I am particularly proud of was largely inspired by one such discussion.
-Whenever possible, I try to integrate hands-on experiments to allow students to observe physical phenomena directly.
-A PGP community member shared a new take on a traditional projectile lab which required students to calculate the height that a ring would need to be placed such that a marble launched from a Vernier projectile launcher would go through the ring's center at a given range.
+While I always try to integrate hands-on experiments for students to observe physical phenomena directly, a community member shared the idea to have AP Physics students calculate the height that a ring would need to be placed so that marble launched from a Vernier projectile launcher would go through the ring's center.
 Fortunately I had access to the launcher that was recommended, but had never considered having students calculate for vertically oriented targets like this.
 As an introduction, I was able to model a sample calculation for when the projectile was launched at a lower angle so that we could determine the launch velocity as a class.
 Students then worked in teams to calculate the height needed for rings placed at different distances from the launcher.
 The goal was for a single fired marble to travel through the center of each ring and land in a cup.
 This inspired the entire class to collaborate and check each other's calculations and measurements.
 When the projectile was launched, students recorded it from various angles with the slow motion camera feature on their cell phones so that the exact path could be observed.
 The most successful class achieved 4 out of 5 rings, and while the execution of their plan wasn't flawless, the eruption of cheering at the end indicated that the student engagement was.
-This lesson was possible due to the implementation of specific technology, as the launcher uses regulated air pressure to produce very consistent launch velocities and the slow motion camera allowed students to see the path of the marble which could not be tracked by the human eye.
-This lesson was successful because it also incorporated sound pedagogy (instructional modelling, opportunities for independent work, peer review and collaboration) and content knowledge (an understanding of projectile motion is essential to predict where the marble would travel after launch).
+This lesson was only possible with the implementation of specific technology (the launcher uses regulated air pressure to produce very consistent launch velocities; the slow motion camera allowed students to see the path of the marble which could not be tracked by the human eye), but it was successful because it incorporated sound pedagogy (instructional modelling, opportunities for independent work, peer review and collaboration) and content knowledge (an understanding of projectile motion is essential to predict where the marble would travel after launch).